Frequently Asked Questions

 Is housing available for SURF students?

 UC Housing has extended special pricing for all SURF students (GE, NEURO, CCHMC, AHA, BMI and ASPET) who wish to live in UC Housing.
-This year housing will be available at Morgen’s Hall.
+This year's housing location will be listed a later date.
 For assistance with reserving a space near other SURF students, please contact the SURF Program Coordinator at COMGradEd@uc.edu or 513-558-5626.

 Apartments close to campus in the Clifton neighborhood usually run about $300-400/month for a one bedroom.
 Students who are residents of the Cincinnati area are not required to stay in the dorms.